xyproto/tinyionice/README.md

     cxx

-This fork mainly consists of a single `main.c` file with 424 lines of code.
+This fork mainly consists of a single `main.c` file with 358 lines of code.

-I'm in the process of removing all defines and ifdefs.

 Version: 1.0.0